zerok/zerokspot.gitrecipe/README.rst

     Name of the repository in the download-cache directory.

 recursive
-    Follow submodule (Note that submodules are not cloned from the download cache).
+    Follow submodules (Note that submodules are not cloned from the download cache).